-To assist in calculation of performance measures, KYTC participates in the Texas Transportation Institute's (TTI) Support for Urban Mobility Analyses (SUMA) pooled fund study to track and guide the mobility measure research.
-Kentucky participating in the pooled fund study led by the AASHTO Transportation Performance Management program: Deep-Dive PM3 Planning Analytics and/or Customized Implementation Support and Web Portals.
+To assist in calculation of performance measures, KYTC participates in the MASTER pooled fund study to track and guide the mobility measure research.
+Kentucky also participates in the pooled fund study led by the AASHTO Transportation Performance Management program: Deep-Dive PM3 Planning Analytics and/or Customized Implementation Support and Web Portals.